lusandicpt024-sys/AI-Autofill-and-Autotyper/SETUP_GUIDE.md

    - Select the `brave-extension` folder
 2. **Extension Icon**: Look for the AutoType icon in your Brave toolbar

+### For Safari
+1. **Load Extension**:
+   - Open Safari and navigate to Safari > Settings > Extensions
+   - Enable "AutoType Educational Tool" (after conversion to Safari App Extension)
+   - Select the `safari-extension` folder (requires Xcode conversion)
+2. **Extension Icon**: Look for the AutoType icon in your Safari toolbar

 ## 🔧 First-Time Setup

 When you first open the extension, you'll see an onboarding modal:

 ### Option 1: Enable AI Features
 1. Click "Setup AI Features"
-2. Get a Gemini API key from [Google AI Studio](https://makersuite.google.com/app/apikey)
+2. Get an OpenAI API key from [OpenAI Platform](https://platform.openai.com/api-keys)
-3. Paste your API key and click "Validate & Save"
+3. Paste your API key (starts with `sk-`) and click "Validate & Continue"
 4. Once validated, you're ready to use both modes!

 ### Option 2: Skip AI Setup